 Reddit.com Science Ask Me Anything (AMA) Series

-Facilitated the AMA for Dr. Tabetha Boyajian and Professor Jason Wright to talk about progress made in studying "The Most Mysterious Star in the Galaxy", KIC 8462852, an original Planet Hunters discovery
+Facilitated the AMA for Dr. Tabetha Boyajian and Professor Jason Wright to talk about progress made in studying "The Most Mysterious Star in Our Galaxy", KIC 8462852, an original Planet Hunters discovery.

 Emerging Researchers in Exoplanet Science Symposium

 (October 2014 – November 2014)

 Canvassed neighborhoods for the re-election effort for House Representative DeLauro (D) and Governor Malloy (D) in the weeks leading up to the 2014 election.

 Knocked on doors to get out the vote on Election Day.

 Traveled to Washington, DC to meet with four Representatives' offices to advocate for the funding of astronomy priorities as part of the “Communicating with Washington” program.